afatcat/json-patch-convertor/README.md

 ```
 Note that for all the fields exist in the object, op (operation) will be "add", unless annotated otherwise.

+### Use Case 3 Skip some of the fields
+There are probably some fields of a domain object that you don't want to include in the JSON.
+There are two ways to achieve this.
+- If the field has already been annotated with @JsonIgnore, it will be skipped.
+- You can specify fields you don't want to include in Patch JSON by annotating them with @PatchIgnore

+### Use Case 4 Mark field as "remove" when null
+If you want to mark a field as "remove" when it is null, instead of skipping it (default behavior), you will use @PatchIncludeNull

 ## Examples
 Assume that you have a Jackson annotated domain object:
 ```